 The Golden Temple

 Officially known as the Harmandir Sahbib, the Sri Darbar Sahib (Golden Temple) is a beacon of Sikh spirituality, and also the religion’s most meaningful and significant shrine.
 Every day, more than 100,000 worshippers descended on the site to offer prayer.
 The Temple is not just for Sikhs, however, and certainly not just for Indians.
-Discrimination is non-existent here, as visitors of all denominations and backgrounds are warmly welcomed — a fitting symbol for one of the world’s most inclusive religions.
+Discrimination is non-existent here, as visitors of all denominations and backgrounds are welcome.
+This a fitting symbol for one of the world’s most inclusive religions.
 In fact, the Golden Temple is one of the most visited sites by non-Indian residents in the country.

 Where to Eat — For Free!